LuceleneL/portSentencer/README.md

 To do so, this program needs a list of known abbreviations in Portuguese that is read from the file `abbrev.txt`.

-This program also performs, optionally, replcing of unusual characters, as non standard quotation marks and dashes, by the traditional characters available in both ASCII and UTF-8.
+This program also performs, optionally, replacing of unusual characters, as non standard quotation marks and dashes, by the traditional characters available in both ASCII and UTF-8.

 Another option available in this program is to provide a limit for the number of characters in each sentence.